AustinEvansWX/bb-bp/README.md

 4. Account is required for checkout.

-5. Obviously setup an API to deliver the `vt` cookies so the bp isn't client-side.
+5. Obviously setup an API to deliver the `vt` cookies so the bypass isn't client-side.